Domaine Emmanuel Giboulot - Côte de Beaune La Grande Châtelaine 2021

 Wine rated (2024 guide) 91/100

-Rated estate (2024 guide) Green Guide (Up-and-coming stars or quality winemakers producing good wines—you won't be disappointed when tasting the wines from these estates)
+Rated estate (2024 Guide) Green Guide (Up-and-coming stars or quality winemakers producing consistently good wines—you won’t be disappointed when tasting the wines from these estates)

-It stands out with a very pure nose and crystal-clear, fresh yet well-balanced fruit on the palate, with notes of lemon pulp.
-A refined, elegant white wine, straight as an arrow but with depth on the mid-palate and strong salinity.
+It stands out for its very clean nose and a crisp, fresh, yet well-balanced palate featuring notes of lemon pulp.
+A refined and elegant white wine, as straight as a line, yet with depth on the mid-palate and a pronounced briny quality.

 About the estate:

-This estate is a staunch advocate of a personal stylistic vision for its wines.
-Delicate, easy to drink, never overly extracted or oaky, they offer a stunning natural fruitiness, with the whites sometimes giving the impression of being on the verge of sulfur coverage.
-A pioneer of biodynamics for thirty years, Emmanuel Giboulot was much talked about in 2013 and 2014 for being convicted, then acquitted, after refusing to treat his vines against flavescence dorée disease.
+This winery is a staunch advocate of a distinctive stylistic vision for its wines.
+Soft and easy to drink, never overly extracted or oaky, they offer a striking natural fruitiness; in the case of the whites, one sometimes gets the impression they are on the verge of exceeding the sulfur limit.
+A pioneer of biodynamics for thirty years, Emmanuel Giboulot made headlines in 2013 and 2014 after being convicted, then acquitted, for refusing to treat his vines against flavescence dorée.